lucasvolkmer/d2l-en-branch/chapter_preliminaries/ndarray.md

 ```

 ## Indexação e Fatiamento
-Just as in any other Python array, elements in a tensor can be accessed by index.
-As in any Python array, the first element has index 0
-and ranges are specified to include the first but *before* the last element.
-As in standard Python lists, we can access elements
-according to their relative position to the end of the list
-by using negative indices.

 Assim como em qualquer outro array Python, os elementos em um tensor podem ser acessados por índice.
 Como em qualquer matriz Python, o primeiro elemento tem índice 0